archiverjs/node-archiver/README.md

 Aborts the archiving process by clearing the remaining queue.
 The instance will remain available in a read-only state.

+*Any unconsumed stream sources will be left in an undrained state.*

 #### append(input, data)

 Appends an input source (text string, buffer, or stream) to the instance.
 When the instance has received, processed, and emitted the input, the `entry` event is fired.